 The most reliable method on how to get rid of flea beetles is with an insecticidal dust.
 Naturally derived spinosad and permethrin are two control agents that can provide some assistance in eradicating the beetles.
 Consistent applications are necessary because of the mobility of the pests.
 Any insecticidal product that contains carabyl or bifenthrin will also give adequate control when applied at the rates and times recommended by the product manufacturer.

 Repelling Flea Beetles

 If chemical control is not your cup of tea and covering the crop is not an option, try repellent formulations.
 Flea beetles are most active in spring when adults emerge and their feeding can severely damage seedling plants.
-Diatomaceous earth is safe for pets, children and most beneficial insects, but will repel most flea beetles.
+Diatomaceous earth is safe for pets, children, and most beneficial insects, but will repel most flea beetles.
 Neem oil and some horticultural oils are also effective at repelling flea beetles.

 How to Kill Flea Beetles Naturally

 Cultural control is the key to killing flea beetles.
 The larvae overwinter in soil and can be destroyed during regular hoeing and cultivating.
-Remove all old debris from previous crops and prevent weeds, which are an important early season food for flea beetle larvae.
+Remove all old debris from the previous crops and prevent weeds, which are an important early season food for flea beetle larvae.
 Without cover and food supplies, the larva will starve.
 Early season flea beetle control will kill most of the pests and physical barriers, or even sticky traps, can take care of most of the remaining pests.

 Note: Any recommendations pertaining to the use of chemicals are for informational purposes only.
 Specific brand names of commercial products or services do not imply endorsement.
 Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.